InPlusLab/go-mythril/README.md

-# PDD
+# PSG: Faster Vulnerability Detection of Smart Contracts
 ## Introduction
-PDD is a **Parallel**, **Deterministic** and **Decoupled** symbolic execution tool for vulnerability detection of smart contracts.
+PSG is a symbolic execution tool for vulnerability detection of smart contracts based on a **P**arallel-friendly architecture.
+PSG uses **S**tate-complexity-oriented halting algorithm and **G**reedy state exploration algorithm to improve its performance.
-We implement most part of PDD in Golang.
+We implement most part of PSG in Golang.
 ## Running Guide on Linux
-Before running PDD, Golang and Z3 should be installed first.
+Before running PSG, Golang and Z3 should be installed first.
 ### Install Golang
 ```bash
 wget https://studygolang.com/dl/golang/go1.20.linux-amd64.tar.gz